This post may contain affiliate links. See my disclosure policy.

 Finish

 - Top with fresh raspberries.
-Sprinkle with chopped pistachios, a dust of icing sugar and add small thyme sprigs if desired.
+Sprinkle with chopped pistachios, and a dusting of icing sugar.

 Notes